 - If this mobile base station relay's IAB-donor node is this macro base station, the legacy procedure of Inter-gNB-DU Mobility as defined in the TS 38.401 [6] is used.

-- If this mobile base station relay's IAB-donor node is another macro base station, the legacy handover procedure using the Xn or N2 reference points as defined in the TS 23.502 [5] is used.
+- If this mobile base station relay's IAB-donor node is another macro base station including the case the macro base station is in the other RAT , the legacy handover procedure using the Xn or N2 reference points as defined in the TS 23.502 [5] is used.

+- If this mobile base station relay’s IAB-donor node is another macro base station in LTE, It is also clarified that the ENDC/dual connectivity or EPS/Emergency fallback can be applicable.